kyullog/Sprint-Challenge-Node-Express/README.md

 An API can return an HTTP status code to help clients know if a request was successful, or unsuccessful.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+Routers can be used to partition out resources by common endpoints.
+These can all be kept in separate files, and then linked to the server with middleware.

 ## Project Setup